KurianUthuppu/Google_Chatbot_Cards/README.md

 - Copy the private key which which begins like "-----BEGIN PRIVATE KEY-----\nMI and ends like v3U=\n-----END PRIVATE KEY-----\n"
 - Copy the client_email as well
 - Store the above two to the variables PRIVATE_KEY & CLIENT_EMAIL (and yes, please don't share the same with anyone :wink:)

+The full code has been uploaded to this folder under the filename Google_Chatbot.ts